comscope/ComCTQMC/README.md

 Download the repository and unzip it, e.g., `tar -xzvf ComCTQMC.tar.gz`

 The executables of ComCTQMC are compiled using `make`, and there are two executables to compile: `CTQMC` and `EVALSIM`.

-These Makefiles for these executables are located in ComCTQMC/ctqmc/ and ComCTQMC/evalsim/, respectively.
-In order for the Makefiles in these directories to work, one must define which compilers and libraries to use.
+Before making these executables, one must define which compilers and libraries to use.
 (See the next section for a list of required libraries and compilers.)
 The file ComCTQMC/Makefile.in provides fields in which to set these options, along with other compiler flags you might need to get ComCTQMC working on your computer or cluster.
-This file provides guidance on what these options mean and how to set them.
-There are also a number of examples located in ComCTQMC/cluster_makefiles which can be used to compile on Cori (NERSC/LBNL), Summit (OLCF/ORNL), or a Mac.
+There are a number of examples located in ComCTQMC/cluster_makefiles which can be used to compile on Cori (NERSC/LBNL), Summit (OLCF/ORNL), or a Mac.
+The user guide provides some additional guidance on Makefile.in

+Once configured, one should execute the following commands in the ~/ComCTQMC/ directory

+(cpu version) `make cpu`
+(gpu version) `make gpu`

+This will generate two executables: `~/ComCTQMC/bin/CTQMC` and `~/ComCTQMC/bin/EVALSIM`

+If you change libraries, one should invoke `make clean` before building the executables

 ## Requirements

 A C++11 capable compiler.
 The code has been tested using GNU, clang, and intel commpilers.
 IBM (cray) compilers are not currently supported.

-BLAS and LAPACK libraries -- tested with with INTEL MKL, IBM ESSL, and NETLIB-LAPACK libraries.
+BLAS and LAPACK libraries -- tested with with Intel MKL, IBM ESSL, and NETLIB-LAPACK libraries.

+(optional) MPI libraries -- required for parallelization across CPUs.
+Tested with OpenMPI and (IBM's) Spectrum-MPI libraries.

 (optional) CUDA libraries and compiler -- required for the GPU accelerated version of the code.
 Tested with Cuda/10.1

-(optional) MPI libraries -- required for parallelization across CPUs.
-Tested with OpenMPI and (IBM's) Spectrum-MPI libraries.
+(optional) CUTLASS libraries -- required for the GPU accelerated version of the code.
+Provided with ComCTQMC.

 # Usage